 Patriotic decorating does not necessarily mean everything has to be an American flag.

-Grab some red, white, and/or blue decor like buffalo check tablecloths, blankets, faux flowers, baskets, bottles, etc.
+Grab some red, white, and/or blue decor like buffalo check tablecloths, blankets, fake flowers, baskets, bottles, etc.

 At a time when our bank accounts are getting a bit smaller, now is a great time to shop our own homes and use things we already have.